sindresorhus/p-timeout/readme.md

 await buildWall(AbortSignal.timeout(60_000))
 ```

-You can also [combine multiple signals](https://github.com/fregante/abort-utils/blob/main/source/merge-signals.md), like when you have a timeout _and_ an `AbortController` triggered with a Cancel button click.
+You can also [combine multiple signals](https://github.com/fregante/abort-utils/blob/main/source/merge-signals.md), like when you have a timeout *and* an `AbortController` triggered with a “Cancel” button click.